-Costa Mesa is a family oriented area with a bit of beach town and college town mixed in.
-The cozy city features a nice blend of single family homes and apartment housing, as well as luxury living.
+Costa Mesa is a cozy city that features a nice blend of single family homes and apartment housing, as well as luxury living.
 Anywhere you live here, you will find sunshine, perfect California-esque views and friendly neighbors.
 The best part, perhaps, is that every neighborhood is within walking distance to a park, making living here perfect for those who love the great outdoors.

-Mesa Verde: A family-friendly neighborhood, Mesa Verde is made up of single family homes (many built in the 1960s and ‘70s), apartments and condos.
-The area does have its own country club, as well as proximity to a golf course, Fairview Regional Park, and Estancia Park, which boasts the historical Estancia Adobe.
+Mesa Verde: Mesa Verde is made up of single family homes (many built in the 1960s and ‘70s), apartments and condos.
+The area does have proximity to a golf course, Fairview Regional Park, and Estancia Park, which boasts the historical Estancia Adobe.
 The home sizes here tend to range between average (4 bedrooms) and sprawling (7 bedrooms) with large lots.
 The apartments also tend to be a bit more luxurious, offering fireplaces, clubhouses with resident perks, pools and coffee bars.
-This is great area for those relocating with families, students looking for great apartment living and young professionals who wish to live close to the beach.
-This area is also great for commuters, as it is near the 405 and the 73 freeways. $$-$$$$
+This area is great for commuters, as it is near the 405 and the 73 freeways.

-Cliff Haven: A great area for those who love to bike, hike or run, Back Bay running track is virtually in your backyard in this 'hood.
-Cliff Haven is a safe and affordable area for college students, young professionals & families, seniors, really - you name it.
-Single family homes (some built before 1939, most built in 1970s and later) & condos in gated communities are the answer to living here, and while there are some multi-unit complexes, here many of the apartments to rent are guest houses, in law suites, etc. that are located on someone’s property.
-Here, you'll be right near the Costa Mesa Freeway (55) for an easy commute to the University, work or south to Newport Beach. $$$-$$$$
+Cliff Haven: Back Bay running track is virtually in your backyard in this 'hood.
+Cliff Haven is an affordable area.
+Filled with single family homes (some built before 1939, most built in 1970s and later) & condos.
+While there are some multi-unit complexes here.
+Many of the apartments to rent are guest houses, in law suites, etc. that are located on someone’s property.
+Here, you'll be right near the Costa Mesa Freeway (55) for an easy commute to work or south to Newport Beach.

 Santa Ana Heights: Recently annexed from Newport Beach, this part of town is located near the bluff in Costa Mesa, providing great views as well as accessibility to John Wayne airport, shopping and dining at the nearby Triangle Square.
 Though it has been annexed, part of Santa Ana Heights falls into the Newport Beach area, making living here convenient for weekend trips.
 There are many apartments to choose from in Santa Ana Heights, as well as an abundance of single family homes that are both established and newly constructed.
-Again, there is a mixture of single professionals, young families, college students and seniors living here.
-Some of the apartments here also offer garages to help eliminate street parking and crime.
-There are horse trails here and it's close to Back Bay for those who want to get in touch with nature. $$-$$$$
+Some of the apartments here also offer garages to help eliminate street parking.
+There are horse trails here and it's close to Back Bay for those who want to get in touch with nature.

-While the images of sunny days, nice cars and tan people ring true, life in Costa Mesa isn’t all shopping and drama.
-With weather that is near perfect throughout the year and views that can’t be beat (canyons, bluffs, beaches - oh, my!), life in Costa Mesa is a fine mix of college town, suburbia and trendy city.
-Small enough to appeal to families and laid-back enough to appeal to seniors and college kids in search of great waves and good classes, Costa Mesa is not just a city on the edge of a state, it’s a city on the edge of it all.
+While the images of sunny days ring true, life in Costa Mesa isn’t all shopping and drama.
+With weather that is near perfect throughout the year and views that can’t be beat (canyons, bluffs, beaches - oh, my!), life in Costa Mesa is a fine mix of suburbia and trendy city.
+Costa Mesa is not just a city on the edge of a state, it’s a city on the edge of it all.